shackbu/FirstRepo/README.md

-# FirstRepo
+# FirstRep.
-This is my firrst use of a repository
+This is a simple c program simulating a slot machine.